-This section of my blog covers two distinct scenarios:
+This section of my blog covers two distinct scenarios in regards to terminating a tenancy:

-But ultimately, both scenarios equate to you wanting to terminate a tenancy, and the blog posts in this category covers both of ’em.
+Ultimately, both scenarios equate to you wanting to terminate a tenancy, and if that’s the case, you’re in the right place.

-The process can be painfully frustrating, and often expensive, and it’s usually a shiny reminder of how unfair shit the legal system can be.
+The process can be painfully frustrating, and gut-wrenchingly expensive, and it’s usually a shining reminder of how cruel the legal system can be.

-Unfortunately, dealing with unsavoury tenants and evictions are part of the business, and the odds are most landlords will eventually come across a rotten egg. it’s the nature of the BTL beast.
+Unfortunately, dealing with unsavoury tenants and evictions is part of the business, and the odds are most landlords will eventually come across a rotten egg.
+It’s the nature of the BTL beast.

-While there isn’t a silver-bullet solution to avoiding bad tenants and evictions, there are definitely ways of minimizing the risk, most notably, conducting thorough tenant referencing.
-But some times shit happens, and unfortunately, the collision can’t be side-stepped, no matter how many precautions we take.
+While there isn’t a silver-bullet solution to avoiding bad tenants and evictions altogether, there are definitely ways of minimizing the risk, most notably, conducting thorough tenant referencing.
+Alas, sometimes shit happens, and the collision can’t be side-stepped, no matter how many precautions we take.

-Many landlords feel comfortable enough to manage the eviction process themselves, and there’s plenty of information here to help you pursue the same path.
+Many landlords feel comfortable enough to manage the eviction process themselves, and there’s plenty of resources and information (further down this page) to help you pursue your path, and ultimately seek justice.

 However, if you’re feeling confused and vulnerable, and would prefer professional support, I would highly recommend seeking the advice of tenant eviction professionals.
 They deal with problematic tenants on a daily basis, so they know the best and quickest way to resolve the problems legally – it’s often the cheapest solution, too.

-Update: I’ve started to get inundated with enquiries from landlords requiring assistance with problematic tenants, so I reached out to one of the leading tenant eviction specialists in the country, LegalforLandlords – they have agreed to give Property Investment Project followers free legal advice and special discounted rates if you choose to use their eviction services!
+Update: I’ve started to get inundated with enquiries from landlords requiring assistance with ending tenancies and problematic tenants, so I reached out to one of the leading tenant eviction specialists in the country, LegalforLandlords.
+They have agreed to give Property Investment Project followers free legal advice and special discounted rates if you choose to use their eviction services!

 Eviction Service | Rating | Price From | Notes | |